Updated March 18, 2026

 Belgium

-Bruges limits cruise ships to 2 per day, has banned new hotels in the historic center, and is cracking down on Airbnbs.
-From transit fines to church dress codes, here's every rule for 2026.
+Bruges limits cruise ships to 2 per day, banned new hotels in the historic center, and is cracking down on Airbnbs.
+Plus €107 transit fines and medieval heritage rules.

 107max fine